 Average subscription length

 Track customer subscription length.
 Do customers stay for a few months and then leave?
 If so, your product-market fit may be off.
-At this point, it’s not a bad idea to conduct more research to learn why customers are leaving.
+At this point, it’s not a bad idea to conduct more retention analysis to learn why customers are leaving.
 Perhaps there’s a feature you could add that will boost retention.

 Your lifetime value, or LTV, represents the total amount of money you can expect from each of your customers throughout their time with your product.
 LTV drives the amount of money you can spend acquiring customers.
 When examining product-market fit, ask: how big is the LTV of your current customers?
 The larger the better.